Lifetime allowance was the total amount of pension benefits you could build up from all registered pension schemes before you had to pay a tax charge.

 Lifetime allowance charge

-Effects of charge on dependent’s pensions
+Effects of charge on dependant’s pensions

 A children’s pension is never reduced.